sokolicA/help/git/general.md

 ```

 Notes:
-- You can also stash only certain files by listing them after the command.
+- You can also stash only certain files by listing them after the command or even the whole folder (`git stash push folder/*`).
 Note that in this case you will have to add the push option.
-- untracked files can be stashed away by adding the `--include-untracked` option.
+- Untracked files can be stashed away by adding the `--include-untracked` option.
+- You can stash only staged files by adding the `--staged` option.

 To reiterate: this will save your modifications and revert the working directory to the HEAD.